mik-laj/discovery-api/gen_data/release_notes_md/logging_docs_release_notes.md

 **CHANGED:**

-You now have two choices for the access control model when creating a cloud Stroage bucket: bucket-only (new) and object-level.
+You now have two choices for the access control model when creating a Cloud Storage bucket: bucket-only (new) and object-level.
 Select **Set object-level and bucket-level permissions** as the access control model during bucket creation if you intend to use the bucket as a sink destination.
-See [ Errors exporting to Cloud Storage ](https://cloud.google.com/logging/docs/export/configure_export_v2#errors_exporting_to_cloud_storage)
+See [ Errors exporting to Cloud Storage ](https://cloud.google.com/logging/docs/export/configure_export_v2#errors_exporting_to_cloud_storage) for details.

 ##  January 22, 2019